alymomdouh/ImplementEntityFrameworkCore/README.md

 ##  v48 entity framework core --   Projection Using .Select
 ##  v49 entity framework core --   Select Unique Values Using .Distinct
 ##  v50 entity framework core --  Take vs .Skip
+##  v51 entity framework core --  GroupBy
+##  v52 entity framework core --  Inner Join Usin .Join (Extension Method)
+<a href="https://learnsql.com/blog/learn-and-practice-sql-joins/">How to Learn SQL JOIN used image and important article </a>
+Join 2 or 3 table any of them not contain null values
+##  v53 entity framework core --  Left Join Using .GroupJoin (Extension Method)
+Join 2 or 3 table any of them can contain null values(use null safty)
+##  v54 entity framework core --  Tracking vs. NoTracking
+entity default work with Tracking
+##  v55 entity framework core -- Eager Loading
+entity default not load navigation properties with model must use function (Include),(ThenInclude) Before condition or Select Include afect of the performance of application because it load many tables data with the primary table
+##  v56 entity framework core -- Explicit Loading
+only load navigation properties when we need it in 2 steps not 1 step like Eager Loading
+##  v57 entity framework core -- Lazy Loading
+in 3 steps
+1- Install-Package Microsoft.EntityFrameworkCore.Proxies from NuGet
+2- add [optionsBuilder.UseLazyLoadingProxies().UseSqlServer ] in any one of 2 places [ApplicationDbContext.OnConfiguring] oR [Startup.ConfiguresServices]
+3- make all navigation properties is virtual
+##  v58 entity framework core -- Split Queries   (only work with Eager Loading)
+##  v59 entity framework core -- Join Using LINQ
+##  v60 entity framework core -- Select Data Using SQL Statement or Stored Procedure - Part 1
+##  v61 entity framework core -- Select Data Using SQL Statement or Stored Procedure - Part 2
+very important video add model to context <DbSet> and not map in database only in video no code modelBuilder.Entity<dtoViewTable>(e => e.HasNoKey().ToView(null));
+##  v62 entity framework core -- Global Query Filters
+ apply a filter or condition in any where that use this model and how IgnoreQueryFilters modelBuilder.Entity<Post>().HasQueryFilter(p => p.IsActive);
+ modelBuilder.Entity<Blog>().HasQueryFilter(p => p.Posts.Count>0);
+ var blogs622=context.Blogs.IgnoreQueryFilters().ToList();
+##  v63 entity framework core -- Add New Record(s) and Save Related Data
+ Add AddRange
+##  v64 entity framework core --
+##  v65 entity framework core --
+##  v66 entity framework core --